ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.020**

-    All Users **MUST** request any changes to systems or equipment through the process identified in the system SyOP; failing that, contact the IT Helpdesk.
-Further details are provided in [System Users and Application Administrators](system-users-and-application-administrators.md) guidance.
+    All Users **SHALL** request any changes to systems or equipment through the process identified in the system SyOP; failing that, contact the IT Helpdesk.
+Further details are provided in the [System Users and Application Administrators](system-users-and-application-administrators.md) guidance.

 ## Electronic messaging and use of the Internet